 What Does EPCOT Stand For?

-You know that Disney's Epcot features futuristic attractions and yummy international fare—but do you know what its name actually means?
+You know that Disney World's Epcot features futuristic attractions and yummy international fare—but do you know what its name actually means?

 Well, to answer the first question, no, “Epcot” is not a word outside of the context of Disney.
 You won’t find “epcot” in online dictionaries, even as a proper noun.
 So let’s dive into the history of the park to find out how it got its name.
-Disney fanatics will also want to know these 23 secrets Disney employees won’t tell you.
+Disney fanatics will also want to know these 23 Disney secrets.

-When Epcot opened, it was originally called EPCOT Center, a name that better reflected its acronym-ness.
+When Epcot opened in 1982, it was originally called EPCOT Center, a name that better reflected its acronym-ness.
 In 1993, though, its name changed to just “Epcot,” and it’s remained that way.
 On Disney World’s website, “Epcot” actually isn’t written in all caps, which would suggest that it’s not an acronym.
-This may have kept you guessing and wondering what does Epcot stand for, if anything.
+This may have kept you guessing and wondering what the “Epcot” meaning was.
 Well, now you know!
-Find out more Disney World secrets only insiders know.